aymene01/translatecard/README.md

 ## Setup

-Before you can run TranslateCard locally, make sure you have Node.js, PNPM, and Docker installed on your machine.
+❗️ Before you can run TranslateCard locally, make sure you have [`Docker`](https://www.docker.com/products/docker-desktop/) installed on your machine.

 1. Clone the repository: